metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_service_scrape_v1beta1_manifest.md

 Optional:

 - `attach_metadata` (Attributes) AttachMetadata configures metadata attaching from service discovery (see [below for nested schema](#nestedatt--spec--attach_metadata))
-- `discovery_role` (String) DiscoveryRole - defines kubernetes_sd role for objects discovery.by default, its endpoints.can be changed to service or endpointslices.note, that with service setting, you have to use port: 'name'and cannot use targetPort for endpoints.
+- `discovery_role` (String) DiscoveryRole - defines kubernetes_sd role for objects discovery. by default, its endpoints. can be changed to service or endpointslices. note, that with service setting, you have to use port: 'name' and cannot use targetPort for endpoints.
 - `job_label` (String) The label to use to retrieve the job name from.
 - `namespace_selector` (Attributes) Selector to select which namespaces the Endpoints objects are discovered from. (see [below for nested schema](#nestedatt--spec--namespace_selector))
 - `pod_target_labels` (List of String) PodTargetLabels transfers labels on the Kubernetes Pod onto the target.
 - `sample_limit` (Number) SampleLimit defines per-scrape limit on number of scraped samples that will be accepted.
 - `selector` (Attributes) Selector to select Endpoints objects by corresponding Service labels. (see [below for nested schema](#nestedatt--spec--selector))
-- `series_limit` (Number) SeriesLimit defines per-scrape limit on number of unique time seriesa single target can expose during all the scrapes on the time window of 24h.
+- `series_limit` (Number) SeriesLimit defines per-scrape limit on number of unique time series a single target can expose during all the scrapes on the time window of 24h.
 - `target_labels` (List of String) TargetLabels transfers labels on the Kubernetes Service onto the target.

 <a id="nestedatt--spec--endpoints"></a>